What Is Creationism?

 We believe that it is not science that is in conflict with the Bible, but the secular interpretation of the scientific evidence.

 We believe that science can tell us a lot about how the world works, from biology, to chemistry, to physics, to space.
-The whole idea of ‘young earth creationism’ is motivated generally by a love for science, and a desire to show that the scientific evidence actually points to a young earth and intelligent design.
+The whole idea of ‘young earth creationism’ is motivated by a love for science.
+Creationists show that the scientific evidence actually points to a young earth and intelligent design.

 But besides all that, much more important than what we believe, is why we believe it.

-Creationists believe that the Bible is God’s inspired, and inerrant Word, and it is true from cover to cover and should be read and understood plainly, as it was intended to be understood by its original author to its intended audience.
+Creationists believe that the Bible is God’s inspired, and inerrant Word, and it is true from cover to cover and should be read and understood plainly, as was intended by its original author to its intended audience.

 The above point is the most important because it virtually underpins all of the preceding beliefs.